 Introduction to MySQL SHOW Triggers

 MySQL SHOW Triggers is a MySQL statement that performs to display all the triggers present in the server tables.
-When we create different Triggers which are stored programs to be invoked during an event execution or when specific queries run in the server.
-Thus, to keep log records of SQL commands that are performed for the linked tables for which the triggers are created.
-To create, drop or show triggers statement we need to require the MySQL Triggers super privileges so that the triggers can be executed with creation or dropping of respective log records in the tables associated with triggers.
+When we create different Triggers, which are stored programs to be invoked during an event execution or when specific queries run in the server, thus, keep log records of SQL commands performed for the linked tables for which the triggers are created.
+To create, drop, or show trigger statements, we must require the MySQL Triggers super privileges to execute the triggers by creating or dropping respective log records in the associated trigger tables.
 SHOW Triggers helps to view the existing triggers in the MySQL table with the command codes and type of triggers created for the related tables.

 Syntax:

-We have subsequent basic syntax structure for MySQL SHOW Triggers statement query:
+We have a subsequent basic syntax structure for MySQL SHOW Triggers statement query:

 SHOW TRIGGERS [(IN | FROM) DatabaseName] [LIKE ‘Specified_Pattern’ | WHERE Expr_Cond];